——— How to Grow Black Pine

 Black Pine and Red Pine

-It is also called male pine (Otokomatsu) and is a tree that symbolizes longevity and prosperity, and is very popular as a bonsai or garden tree.
+Its vitality is strong and is an auspicious tree that symbolizes longevity and prosperity, making it extremely popular as a bonsai or garden tree.

-Ootsu Shorakuen provides regular maintenance including health management and pest control for black pine.
+At Ohtsu Shorakuen, we also provide regular maintenance, including health management and pest control.
 Please feel free to contact us.